sss-lehigh/SystemsTutorials/gpus/README.md

     - example of how to write a parallel group by and agregation on both CPUs and GPUs
     - compiles to example3\_groupby

-Each of these examples have a Readme explaining the code and the example code has comments explaining what is going on in the code.
+Each of these examples have a `README.md` explaining the code and the example code has comments explaining what is going on in the code.

 ## Compiling